freeman-lab/talk-columbia-fall-2015/README.md

-# talk-columbia-fall-2015
+# Talk

-Talk at Columbia in Fall 2015
+At Columbia for NTC Symposium, September 25th Fall 2015